kchen7/kevinchen/about.md

 While at Penn, I spent a lot of my time with [Penn Electric Racing](../Penn-Electric-Racing) (PER), where I led the hardware team in designing, reviewing, and testing our custom printed circuit boards.
 It was my experience with PER that sparked my interest in electronics.
 In addition, I was the Head TA for Discrete Mathematics and also guided underclassmen through course selection, putting together this [document](/assets/WhyCMPE.pdf) detailing my thoughts about my major.

-In my free time, I like to bake, ski, and watch musicals!
+In my free time, I like to play boardgames, bake, ski, and listen to musicals!

 <!--
 <h2>Skills</h2>